eclipse-keyple/keyple-website/content/learn/developer-guide/card-extension-add-on.md

 ## Define the card commands

 The card extension takes part in the communication with the card in two ways:
-* **implicitly**, when the card is being selected, which is done directly by the client application via the Keyple Service selection manager;
+* **implicitly**, when the card is being selected, which is done directly by the application via the Keyple Service selection manager;
-* **explicitly**, when the card has been selected, on request of the client application, by direct use of the APIs exposed by the Card API.
+* **explicitly**, when the card has been selected, on request of the application, by direct use of the APIs exposed by the Card API.

-For explicit communication, the card extension must require the client application to provide a reference to a `CardReader` of the Reader API.
+For explicit communication, the card extension must require the application to provide a reference to a `CardReader` of the Reader API.
 This can then be cast internally to a `ProxyReaderApi` of the Card API through which it will be possible to transmit card commands.

 Each card extension is free to define the APIs it considers relevant to perform card transactions.